NCEAS/metacat/docs/user/metacat/source/oaipmh.rst

 supported by an OAI-PMH compliant data provider (also referred to as a repository).
 These methods are:

-1. ``GetRecord`` – retrieves zero or one complete metadata record from a repository;
+1. ``GetRecord`` - retrieves zero or one complete metadata record from a repository;
-2. ``Identify`` – retrieves information about a repository;
+2. ``Identify`` - retrieves information about a repository;
-3. ``ListIdentifiers`` – retrieves zero or more metadata record “headers” (not the complete metadata record) from a repository;
+3. ``ListIdentifiers`` - retrieves zero or more metadata record "headers" (not the complete metadata record) from a repository;
-4. ``ListMetadataFormats`` – retrieves a list of available metadata record formats supported by a repository;
+4. ``ListMetadataFormats`` - retrieves a list of available metadata record formats supported by a repository;
-5. ``ListRecords`` – retrieves zero or more complete metadata records from a respository; and
+5. ``ListRecords`` - retrieves zero or more complete metadata records from a repository; and
-6. ``ListSets`` – retrieves the set structure from a repository.
+6. ``ListSets`` - retrieves the set structure from a repository.

 The OAI-PMH compliant data provider must accept requests from both HTTP GET and HTTP POST request methods.
 Responses from the data provider must be